-3. Applicant is Ineligible for both Medicaid and NC Health Choice

-The child fails to meet one or more eligibility requirements for both programs and is ineligible for both Medicaid and NC Health Choice.
+3. Applicant is Ineligible for both Medicaid and NC Health Choice The child fails to meet one or more eligibility requirements for Medicaid. both the programs and is ineligible for both Medicaid and NC Health Choice.

 B. Renewal Review/ Enrollment: